 This, dear fund manager, is a question of attribution, and it is as relevant to fine dining as it is to fine investing – for both first time / spin out managers raising their first fund and established groups with several funds under their belt, but, where M. Ducasse has the independent assessment of the Michelin man to back up his claim, you (almost certainly) do not.

-Being able to credibly claim attribution to one’s track record is a topic of importance for both first time or spin-out fund managers and more established firms.
 For first time or spin-out managers the issue is the requirement to demonstrate that the track record you are laying claim to is in fact your own.
 For more established managers, the departure of senior investment professionals to a rival manager, new team members, and expansion into new investment strategies are all scenarios that can give rise to questions of track record attribution.
 So, how can you hope to prove that you were responsible for the impressive track record you lay before your salivating investor prospects?

 This article, supplemented by those that follow, will provide you with a framework for selecting, by means of attribution scoring, which investments to include within a track record.
 It should help you credibly argue to prospective LPs that the claimed track record can, in fact, be reasonably attributed to you.